jancotanis/growatt/README.md

 # Growatt API
 [![Version](https://img.shields.io/gem/v/growatt.svg)](https://rubygems.org/gems/growatt)

 This is a wrapper for the Growatt rest API.
+Main objective is to turn inverter on/off.
+This has been testen with MOD-9000TL-X.

 ## Installation